csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 Arrive ten minutes early.
 Chat with the receptionist as you wait, make note of your surroundings, use it to make small-talk (<q>I love your offices!
 How long have you been in this building?</q>).
-Make a good impression on everyone you encounter—you want everyone to be fighting your corner.
+Make a good impression on everyone you encounter — you want everyone to be fighting your corner.
 If they offer you a drink, take them up on it confidently even if you don’t want one. (<q>A black coffee would be great, yeah!
 Thanks!</q>)